sh3bu/Packet_tracer/sshmakefile.md

 ![image](https://user-images.githubusercontent.com/67383098/235875044-a9b57087-58b8-4828-8f44-35417f8944e5.png)

-On running the `remoteshell.sh` script in `amrita22005client`, it does all the operations as mentioned in the questio. below is the screenshot.
+On running the `remoteshell.sh` script in `amrita22005client`, it does all the operations as mentioned in the question. below is the screenshot.

 ![image](https://user-images.githubusercontent.com/67383098/235880056-165fdea5-e4f8-4b5d-9684-400a2b926993.png)